Chadwin-MLab/localfile/Python readme.md

 -Tracking a user or a specific calculation based on what the user is busy with -Use the input() function to interact with users, to get data or a result.

+*School Math in Python*

+- *Operators in python*
+-Arithmetic Operators
+-Relational Operators
+-Logical Operators
+-Membership and identity Operator
+-Bitwise Operators
+-Walrus Operator

+- Arithmetic Operators
+-A math function that takes two operands and performs a calculation on them -+ Addition
+-(-) Subtraction
+-*Multiplication
+-/ Division of the left by right
+-% Modulus divides left by right and returns the remainder -** Exponent

+- Comparison
+-Are used for comparing value and either returns a true or false according to the condition -> greater than
+-< less than
+-== equal to
+-!= Not equal to
+->= greater than or equal to
+-<= less than or equal to

+- Logical operators
+-Is a symbol or word used to connect two or more expressions -and : returns true is if both operands are true
+-or : returns true if either of the operands are true -not : returns true if the operand is false

+- Membership and identity operators

+-Membership operators
+-in returns true if the value is found in the sequence -not in returns true if the value is not found in the sequence

+-Identity operators
+-A variable name given to a memory location where a value is stored -is returns True if the operands are identical
+-not is returns True if the operands are not identical

+- Walrus operator
+-Used to assign variables within an expression using the notation -:=
+-Combines the steps of declaration
+-for example

+name = "Sam"
+print(name)

+is the same as

+print(name:=Sam)